 If there is the potential for your employee to make any type of discrimination claim due to a “protected characteristic”, or any claims for automatic unfair dismissal due, for instance, to raising health and safety issues or whistleblowing, then the details of such “off the record” conversations you may have had with your employee, and any relating documents, could be shown to an Employment Tribunal.

-Some HR Managers have been calling the conversations surrounding the offering of a Settlement Agreement “protected conversations” when this status rarely exists and only in a very narrow set of circumstances.
+Some HR Managers have been calling the conversations surrounding the provision of a Settlement Agreement “protected conversations” when this status rarely exists and only in a very narrow set of circumstances.

 These conversations will also be part of the evidence used against you at Tribunal if you have been guilty of “improper conduct”.
 Improper conduct covers a number of situations, including placing undue pressure on your employee, such as: